feihong/charles-proxy-quickstart/README.md

 Export root certificate to .pem file

 1. Help > SSL Proxying > Save Charles Root Certificate...
-1. Remember to write in the name of the file
+1. Choose to export as "Base 64 encoded certificate (.pem)"
 1. Click OK

-Import certificate in Brave (doesn't seem to work)
+Import certificate in Chrome (doesn't seem to work in Brave)

 1. Settings > Privacy and security > Security > Manage certificates > Authorities
 1. Click Import and choose the .pem file you exported